 Few things are more inspiring than reflection photography.
 Reflections are incredibly beautiful, and once you start looking for them, you’ll be surprised to discover that they are all around us.
 In this tutorial you’ll discover everything you need to know about reflection photography so that you can take stunning reflection photos with your iPhone.

 1. Find a Reflective Surface

 The first step in reflection photography is relatively straightforward – you must find a reflective surface.
 Once you train your eye for it, you’ll realize that reflective surfaces are literally all around us.
 Some of the most beautiful reflections are found on the surface of water.
-Any bodies of water including tiny puddles are perfect for reflection photography.
+Any bodies of water including tiny puddles are perfect for water reflection photography.

 Besides water, you can find great reflections on any glass surfaces, on shiny cars, on wet tarmac, on ice or even on your own sunglasses.
 Once you start paying attention to reflections you’ll realize that they are everywhere, and all of them are perfect for creating beautiful photography.

 Once you’ve found a reflective surface, the next stop is to find an interesting subject for your photo.
 Of course, you should always include your subject in the reflection because that’s what the human eye will be paying attention to.
 If your subject is not found in the reflection, the viewer probably won’t even notice that there is a reflection.

 People are amazing subjects for reflection photography, especially if you combine reflections with silhouettes as I’ve done in the photo above.
 Of course, you could also use animals, buildings or other inanimate subjects.
 In fact, you can use pretty much anything as your subject as long as it stands out and creates an interesting photo.